k2view-academy/K2View-Academy/articles/39_fabric_catalog/04_plugin_framework.md

 * CUSTOMER_ID and CustomerID
 * CUSTOMER.ID and CustomerID

-The plugin includes a blacklist of field names (e.g., 'username' or 'age') and a blacklist of field types (e.g., date, time, blob) to be excluded from the matching algorithm.
-These blacklists are defined in the plugins.discovery file as plugin input parameters and can be updated on a project level.
+This plugin includes a blacklist of field names (e.g., 'username' or 'age') and a blacklist of field types (e.g., date, time, blob) to be excluded from the matching algorithm.
+These blacklists are defined in the plugins.discovery file as plugin input parameters and they can be updated on a project level.

 If a match is found, the plugin estimates the relation direction and the foreign key fields using the matching rule.
 The *refers to* a relation direction is Many-to-One.
 The relation is created with a score - a probability that the match is correct.
 Some examples of the matching rules are: